-By VBA skills leave a lot to be desired, but after spending a couple of hours doing some research, I finally worked out a way of inserting the current time, date and system timezone in to a cell, with a simple double-click of the mouse.
+By VBA skills leave a lot to be desired, but after spending a couple of hours doing some research (and a little help from a developer friend of mine), I finally worked out a way of inserting the current time, date and system timezone in to a cell, with a simple double-click of the mouse.

 If you don't want, need, or care about the technicalities of getting this to work, you can download this example spreadsheet